Why do I need to evaluate my sources? Because your paper is only as good as your sources.

 Evaluating Information – Applying The CRAAP Test

 When you search for information, you're going to find lots of it . . . but is it good information?
 You will have to determine that for yourself, and The CRAAP Test can help.
 The CRAAP Test is a list of questions to help you evaluate the information you find.
-Different criteria will be more or less important depending on your situation or need.
+Of course, different criteria will be more or less important depending on your situation or need.

 Currency: The timeliness of the information.